Adaptive Cruise Control – What's That?

 - Depending on the system you’ve got, it could also identify the speed limits on the roads you’re driving on and slow you down to meet those, or to recognise upcoming traffic jams or even detecting potential blind spots.

 Plus, you’ll have a less tiring and less stressful time, no matter what the fool in front is up to.
-Just think of it as an extra layer of comfort and safety.
+There are so many cars with Adaptive Cruise Control as standard now so you still get to choose a flashy smart car whilst still having that extra layer of comfort and safety.

 Have any questions about which of our lease cars have adaptive cruise control?
 Call us today.